Skip to content

 Configuration as code

-Jenkins and the docker-plugin can be configured using Groovy code and/or using the JCasC plugin.
+Jenkins and the Docker plugin can be configured as code using the configuration as code plugin.
+It can also be configured from the Groovy script

-If you're unsure which method to use, use JCasC.
+If you're unsure which method to use, use the configuration as code plugin.

 Install the configuration-as-code plugin and follow its example.